The basic geometry of Witt vectors, II: Spaces

 \emph{Supramaximal ideals.} For the rest of this paper, $S$ will denote a separated scheme.
 (In all applications, $S$ will be an arithmetic curve.
 The extra generality we work in will not create any more work.)
-Define a supramaximal ideal on $S$ to be a finitely presented (\cite{EGA-no.4}, 0 (5.3.1)) ideal sheaf $\m$ in $\sO_S$ corresponding to either \begin{enumerate} \item a closed point whose local ring $\sO_{S,\m}$ is a discrete valuation ring with finite residue field, or \item the empty subscheme. \end{enumerate} When $S$ is affine, this agrees with the earlier definition in~\ref{subsec:affine-general-notation}.
-By far the most important examples are ideal sheaves of regular closed points on arithmetic curves (curves over finite fields or spectra of rings of integers in number fields).
+Define a supramaximal ideal on $S$ to be a finitely presented (\cite{EGA-no.4}, 0 (5.3.1)) ideal sheaf $\m$ in $\sO_S$ corresponding to either \begin{enumerate} \item a closed point whose local ring $\sO_{S,\m}$ is a discrete valuation ring with finite residue field, or \item the empty subscheme. \end{enumerate} When $S$ is affine, this agrees with the earlier definition in~1.2.

 We will generally fix the following notation: Let $(\m_\pind)_{\pind\in\ptst}$ denote a family of supramaximal ideals of $S$ which are pairwise coprime, that is, for all $\alpha,\beta\in\ptst$ with $\alpha\neq\beta$, we have $\m_{\alpha}+\m_{\beta} = \sO_S$.
 For each $\pind$, let $q_\pind$ be the cardinality of the ring $\sO_{S,\m_\pind}/\m_\pind$.
 Finally, $n$ will be an element of $\nset=\bigoplus_{\ptst}\bN$.